hothothotdog/MK4001MTD-USB-Bridge/README.md

+This repository has moved to [https://codeberg.org/hothothotdog/MK4001MTD-USB-Bridge](https://codeberg.org/hothothotdog/MK4001MTD-USB-Bridge)

+This GitHub copy is a frozen archive.
+New commits, issues, and pull requests should go to Codeberg.

+---

 Budget friendly changes to the PCB.
 Modified the PCB from 4-layers and 11cm long (about $70) to under 10cm and 2-layers which puts this in the $5 cost range at jlcpcb

 Schematic changes: